microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Background

 The FHIR specification defines a RESTful API framework for accessing Resources on a FHIR server.
-When a remote client app queries a FHIR server, the app makes a request for a Resource or set of Resources, and if the app has the required permissions, the server carries out a search and returns the results.
+When an authenticated client app queries a FHIR server for a Resource or set of Resources, the server checks for authorization, and if the request is within scope for the client app, the server carries out a search and returns the results.
 The FHIR standard offers a variety of options for fine tuning search criteria, and in this challenge, we will get practice with different methods of querying the FHIR service in Azure Health Data Services.

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
 Queries like this are focused on finding multiple Resource instances* (in this case, `Encounter` instances) in a single request.